-Executive Summary i Key Arguments, Analyses and Public Policy Proposals for a New Generation of Internet Regulation iv Headline Facts vi Introduction 1 Why We Should Care About Media Concentration: the Consequences of Digital Dominance 6 Methods of Measurement 9 Historicizing the Current State of Communication and Media Markets and Regulation in Canada 12 From Independent Telephony to Regulated Monopoly, 1900-1980 13 Market Liberalization and Industry Reconsolidation, 1980-2010s 17 The Era of the Vertically-integrated Communications and Media Conglomerate, post-2010 23 Burrowing Down: A Closer Look at Competition and Concentration Trends within Specific Communication and Media Industries 28 Communications Infrastructure Media 29 Mobile Wireless 31 National trends 32 Provincial trends 35 Policy and regulatory environment 37 Internet Access 41 From nationally-based assessments of the Internet access market to conditions closer to home 42 The incumbents' multiyear, multi-pronged campaign to kill competition in the cradle scores a decisive victory 47 The Clash of Titans as Cable, Satellite and IPTV-based Broadcasting Distribution Undertakings (BDUs) Increasingly Converge and Compete with Virtual BDUs 50 National champions versus global behemoths and the emerging hybrid television distribution marketplace 54
+Executive Summary i Key Arguments, Analyses and Public Policy Proposals for a New Generation of Internet Regulation iv Headline Facts vi Introduction 1 Why We Should Care About Media Concentration: the Consequences of Digital Dominance 6 Methods of Measurement 9 Historicizing the Current State of Communication and Media Markets and Regulation in Canada 12 From Independent Telephony to Regulated Monopoly, 1900-1980 13 Market Liberalization and Industry Reconsolidation, 1980-2010s 17 The Era of the Vertically-integrated Communications and Media Conglomerate, post-2010 23 Burrowing Down: A Closer Look at Competition and Concentration Trends within Specific Communication and Media Industries 28 Communications Infrastructure Media 29 Mobile Wireless 31 National trends 32 Provincial trends 35 Policy and regulatory environment 37 Internet Access 41 From nationally-based assessments of the Internet access market to conditions closer to home 42 The incumbents' multiyear, multi-pronged campaign to kill competition in the cradle scores a decisive victory 47 The Clash of Titans as Cable, Satellite and IPTV-based Broadcasting Distribution Undertakings (BDUs) Increasingly Converge and Compete with Virtual BDUs 50 National champions versus global behemoths and the emerging hybrid television distributio marketplace

-The "Big Picture": High Concentration Levels Persist, Diversified Communications, Media and Information Services Conglomerates on Top 57 What Rogers really wants 59 The Digital and Traditional Audiovisual Media Services Industries: New Actors & New Dynamics Chip Away at Industry Consolidation 62 Internet Advertising: The case for why Google and Facebook dominate online advertising in Canada 64 Do Google and Facebook Dominate Advertising Across All Media?
-74 Broadcast Television and Radio and Specialty and Pay Television Services 79 Broadcasting television and radio: The rise and fall of legacy media 79 Specialty and pay television services: Diversification, consolidation and decline 83 Divestitures, spin-offs, closures, consolidation of attention on a fewer marquee brands and genres, and pay & specialty television services without workers 86 Online Video Services 89 Getting a Measure of the Fast-Evolving Digital Media Services Landscape: Bigger But More Inscrutable Than Ever 96 Digital Games 97 Digital Music 99 App Stores .
-100 Newspapers, Magazines and Online News Sources .
-101 Internet News .
-105 Digital Media Services (Media Content): Growth, Diversity and Consolidation .
-108 The Network Media Industries as a Whole .
-115 The big get bigger but in a much bigger universe while changes in concentration levels over time are mixed .
-116 2.
-The Canadian media landscape is distinguished by its exceptionally high levels of diagonal and vertical integration .
-120 Diagonal integration .
-120 Vertical integration .
-122
+The "Big Picture": High Concentration Levels Persist, Diversified Com Information Services Conglomerates on Top What Rogers really wants 60 The Digital and Traditional Audiovisual Media Services Industries: New Actor Away at Industry Consolidation Internet Advertising: The case for why Google and Facebook dominat Do Google and Facebook Dominate Advertising Across All Media?
+74 Broadcast Television and Radio and Specialty and Pay Television Serv vices 79 Broadcasting television and radio: The rise and fall of legacy media Specialty and pay television services: Diversification, consolidation and decline 83 Divestitures, spin-offs, closures, consolidation of attention on a few genres, and pay & specialty television services without workers • Online Video Services 89 Getting a Measure of the Fast-Evolving Digital Media Services Landscape: Big Than Ever Digital Games 97 Digital Music 99 App Stores 100 Newspapers, Magazines and Online News Sources Internet News Digital Media Services (Media Content): Growth, Diversity and Consol idation 108 The Network Media Industries as a Whole 115 The big get bigger but in a much bigger universe while changes in c time are mixed The Canadian media landscape is distinguished by its exceptionally and vertical integration Diagonal integration 120 Vertical integration 122

 3. The rise of the GAFAM (Google, Amazon, Facebook, Apple and Microsoft) + Netflix, Inc? .
 122 Towa rd a New Generation of Internet Services Regulation .
-126 Time for a Change: The Current Focus on "Market Forces" and "Conduct-based" Regulatory Remedies are Not Working .
+126 Time for a Change: The Current Focus on "Market Forces" and "Conduct-based" Regulatory Remedies is Not Working .
 128 The Structural Turn in Communications and Antitrust Regulation: Presumptive Bans Against Mergers, Structural Separation and Line of Business Restrictions .
 133 Line of Business Restrictions .
 135 Public Obligations-The Rights and Responsibilities of Digital Platforms .
 136 Mandatory information disclosure requirements and transparency .
 136 Data and privacy protection rules .
 139 Audiovisual media and cultural policy and regulation .
 141 Public alternatives: Proposal for the Great Canadian Communication Corporation .
 147 Conclusion .
-148
+14 8